GerromeSieger/DevOps-GoTo-ByVictor/CI-CD/Jenkins/JenkinsConfigurations.md

 - For GitHub: Account settings -> Developer settings -> Personal access tokens
 - For GitLab: User settings -> Access Tokens

+## Create Access to Bitbucket using ssh

+- Generate ssh-keys on the Jenkins server "ssh-keygen"
+- Copy the public key to the Bitbucket Repository settings -> Access keys -> paste the public key
+- Copy the private key and take note of the username and create credentials for them on Jenkins.
+- Use the credentials to authenticate to the bitbucket repo when configuring your pipeline project on Jenkins.

 ## Set Up Project Pipeline

 ### Single Branch Pipeline